Panasonic GM5 vs GX80

-The Panasonic Lumix DMC-GM5 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2014 and April 2016.
+The Panasonic Lumix DMC-GM5 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in September 2014 and April 2016.
 Both the GM5 and the GX80 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 15.8 megapixel.
+Both cameras offer a resolution of 15.8 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is considerably larger (46 percent) than the Panasonic GM5.
 Moreover, the GX80 is substantially heavier (102 percent) than the GM5.
 In this context, it is worth noting that neither the GM5 nor the GX80 are weather-sealed.